Jutho/TensorKit.jl/docs/src/man/spaces.md

 max(ℂ^5, ℂ^3)
 max(ℂ^5, (ℂ^3)')
 ```
 Again, we impose `isdual(V1) == isdual(V2)`.
-Again, the use of these methods is to construct
+As before, the use of these methods is to
-unitary or isometric tensors that map between different spaces, which will be elaborated
+construct unitary or isometric tensors that map between different spaces, which will be
-upon in the section on Tensors.
+elaborated upon in the section on Tensors.